-• Children should have access to free and fresh tap water throughout the day.

-- Children are encouraged to bring their own water bottles into the nursery. - EITHER children are allowed to drink water whenever they feel thirsty OR children should be encouraged to drink at appropriate times e.g. before their session starts, beginning and end of breaks, lunchtimes, end of day.
-OR children are offered a drink with each meal, midmorning and mid-afternoon breaks. - Children who eat a hot lunch have fresh water on their tables. - Children have access to free and fresh water on trips. - Water and plain milk are the only drinks that are tooth friendly, so are the best choices between meals. - Cordial, fruit juices and fizzy drinks are acidic which can increase the risk of tooth erosion so we do not use them in nursery. - The high sugar content of many drinks can cause tooth decay.
-This includes pure fruit juices as well as drinks containing added sugar.
-For this reason we do not use them in nursery. - If poor oral health is a particular problem you may decide only to permit plain water and plain milk as a drink.
+- Children should have access to free and fresh tap water throughout the day. - You may provide cups and beakers, appropriate to the child's age or ask parents to bring these for their children each day. - Children should be allowed to drink water whenever they feel thirsty. - Encourage drinks at appropriate times e.g. before their session starts, beginning and end of breaks, lunchtimes, end of day etc. - Have fresh, chilled water on tables at meal and snack times. - Children should have access to free and fresh water on trips. - Water and plain milk are the only drinks that are tooth friendly, so are the best choices between meals. - Cordial, fruit juices, fruit juice drinks and fizzy drinks are acidic which can increase the risk of tooth erosion so we do not use them in nursery. - The high sugar content of many drinks can cause tooth decay.
+This includes pure fruit juices and fruit juice drinks as well as drinks containing added sugar.
+For this reason they should not be used in nursery. - If poor oral health is a particular problem you may decide only to permit plain water and plain milk as a drink.
 Other organisations may permit "no added sugar drinks" or diluted pure juice.
 Drinks containing an artificial sweetener should not be given to children under 3 years of age.